KjellConnelly/react-native-shared-group-preferences/README.md

 # react-native-shared-group-preferences

+## What is this Module for?
+You have multiple React-Native apps for iOS or Android and want them to be able to share data in a centralized location on the user's device.
+For example, you have a series of RPG games where all of your apps share the same gold currency.
+So if in app #1, the user beats the game, they will have a ton of gold.
+So when the user downloads the next game, they will be able to still use this gold.
+Cool huh?

 #### To Know
 - Doesn't work for Expo since this uses native code.
 - iOS & Android ONLY